milochristiansen/timeclock/README.md

 ## Timelog Format

-The timelog is stored on disk in a plain text format lightly inspired by (Ledger CLI)[https://ledger-cli.org/].
+The timelog is stored on disk in a plain text format lightly inspired by [Ledger CLI](https://ledger-cli.org/).
 Each event is stored on a single line in the following format:

 	yyy/mm/dd hh:mmPM [timecode] description